paul1734/Soft-Power-Index/README.md

         Ranking = Citations per (citable) document * H-Index
   - R&D Spending by GDP per capita [1996-2022]
       - A higher R&D spending results in higher tech output with well known brands like Samsung, Siemens, Google etc. This helps the
-        cultural perception as a technologically advanced nation.
+        cultural perception as a technologically advanced nation. -> However, also strongly tied to economic might.
 5. Enterprise Sub-index:
   - Corruption Perceptions Index (CPI) [1995-2022]
       - Will only lower SPI.
 A high corruption level is bad for the perception in any case.
 However, the CPI has been criticised for its reliability and validity.
   - Forbes Global 2000 [2003-2023] Global 500 [1990 - 2023] (SOURCE OF EVERY DATA?)
-      - "Multinational corporations are another source of cooptive power" (Nye 1990, p.168)
+      - "Multinational corporations are another source of cooptive power" (Nye 1990, p.168) -> However, strongly correlated to
 6. Digital Sub-index: Questionable wether to include or omit.
 Unclear which variables to use which could represent soft power..